openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/03-podman.md

 Conmon is a very small C program that monitors the standard in, standard error, and standard out of the containerized process.
 The conmon utility and docker-shim both serve the same purpose.
 When the first conmon finishes calling the second, it exits.
 This disconnects the second conmon and all of its child processes from the container engine.
 The second conmon then inherits init system (systemd) as its new parent process.
 This daemonless and simplified model which Podman uses can be quite useful when wiring it into other larger systems, like CI/CD, scripts, etc.

 Podman doesn't require a daemon and it doesn't require root.
 These two features really set Podman apart from Docker.
-Even when you use the Docker CLI as a user, it connects to a daemon running as root, so the user always has the ability to run processes as root and hack the system.
+Even when you use the Docker CLI as a user, it connects to a daemon running as root, so the user always has the ability escalate a process to root and do whatever they want on the system.
+Worse, it bypasses sudo rules so it's not easy to track down who did it.

 Now, let's move on to some other really interesting features.
 Rootless containers use a kernel feature called User Namespaces.
 This maps the one or more user IDs in the container to one or more user IDs outside of the container.
 This includes the root user ID in the container as well as any others which might be used by programs like Nginx or Apache.